udacity/fullstack-nanodegree-vm/README.md

 This program creates an SQL database for a game tournament and comes with a tester for inserting and removing names as well as tracking wins and losses.
-To run the program, navigate to its directory in your command line and set up a vagrant server.
-Then, you can run it on a virtual server using the following command sequence:
+To run the program, navigate to its directory in your command line and set up a vagrant server using the following two commands:

 vagrant up

 vagrant ssh

+Then, you can set up the tournament database on a virtual server using the following one-step command:

+psql -f tournament.sql

+Or if you prefer, you can use the following command sequence

-cd /vagrant
+cd /vagrant/tournament

-(use cd command to navigate to the directory that has your files, usually /tournament)

 psql tournament